LAPopa/LAPopa/README.md

 - Microservices (and more)

 ### :rainbow: When I'm not coding I...:
--Play video games
+- Play video games
--Paint/draw
+- Paint/draw
--Bake
+- Bake
--Make my own cosmetics/perfumes
+- Make my own cosmetics/perfumes
--Researching new app ideas
+- Researching new app ideas